akashacms/epub-guide/documents/4-configuration.html.md

 * The publishing metadata that's contained a YAML file typically called `book.yml`.

+The primary purpose of this file is documenting the data destined to go into the OPF and NCX files.
+Those files are the EPUB metadata files, containing the book title, authors, identifying strings (ISBN etc), the reading order of the files, and more.
+Rather than generate those files yourself, this file simplifies your life and _epubtools_ takes care of the details.

 In this chapter we'll go over all three.